cloudify-cosmo/docs.getcloudify.org/content/guide/blueprints-built-in-types.md

 ---
 layout: bt_wiki
-title: Types Reference
+title: Built-in Node Types Reference
-category: Reference
+category: Blueprints
 publish: true
-abstract: "Reference for Cloudify built in types"
-pageord: 300
+pageord: 2000

-terminology_link: reference-terminology.html
 ---
-{{% gsSummary %}}{{% /gsSummary %}}

 # Abstract Types
-The following [types]({{page.terminology_link}}#type) are basic types from which concrete types with specific plugin implementations are derived.
+The following `node_types` are basic types from which concrete types with specific plugin implementations are derived.

 * `cloudify.nodes.Root` - The base type for all built-in types. declares the following interfaces: